kubermatic/docs/content/advanced/update_versions/_index.en.md

 $ ls charts/kubermatic/static/master/
 ```

-Inside the versions file you'll find the supported releases of Kubernetes as well as a flag which one
+Inside the versions file the supported releases of Kubernetes as well as the selection of the default
-should be taken as default.
+one are defined.
 The file format is [YAML](https://yaml.org).

 ```yaml
 versions: